mia-platform/crud-service/docs/50_Writable_views.md

 }
 ```

-And here the colleciton definition:
+And here the collection definition:

 ```js title=collection
 // Collection